ponylang/ponyc/README.md

 - 3.7.1
 - 3.8.1
 - 3.9.1

+There is experimental support for building with LLVM 4.0.1 or 5.0.0, but this may result in decreased performance or crashes in generated applications.

 Compiling Pony is only possible on x86 and ARM (either 32 or 64 bits).